nsoybean/open-rag/README.md

 The project is inspired by the need to make structured entities—like database entries—equally retrievable alongside unstructured documents within a RAG framework.

 To make the exploration concrete, this repo uses an AI social media management and marketing application as a practical example.
 This application generates and publishes social media content to platforms like Twitter, Facebook, and LinkedIn.
+It uses mongoDB as its main transactional DB.

 #### Objectives